republik/plattform/packages/styleguide/src/components/Editor/docs.md

 }
 ```

-So, how about we pretend to be computers and parse this file together?
+Let's parse this, shall we?

 `Component` defines the React component represented by the `CarouselContainer` element.
 It is often an element from the [Republik Styleguide](https://styleguide.republik.ch/).
 Here though, `ContainerComponent` is a Slate-compliant div that serves as configuration vessel.

-*Note: If your component does funny things, try reading [this](https://docs.slatejs.org/walkthroughs/03-defining-custom-elements).
-Slate has a handful of trivial requirements for React components, which are often satisfied by default (but not always).*
+> Slate has a [handful of requirements](https://docs.slatejs.org/walkthroughs/03-defining-custom-elements) for React components:
+>
+> - the top-level node needs the `attributes`
+> - `children` are rendered as the last node
+> - elements which are not part of the slate tree should be marked with `style={{ userSelect: 'none' }}` or `contentEditable={false}`

-The `structure` array tells us that `carouselContainer` should have a `carouselTitle`, and multiple `figures` (image + caption).
-If this isn't the case, new nodes will be automatically inserted during the normalisation cycle of Slate, so that the structure of the document matches the one of the config.
+The `structure` array tells us that `carouselContainer` consists of a `carouselTitle` and multiple `figures`.
+If this isn't true, new nodes will be automatically inserted and/or deleted during the normalisation cycle of Slate, until our `carousel` complies with the structure.

-*Note: `structure` works recursively.
-For instance, `figure` also defines a structure for its descendants.*
+> Structures work recursively.
+For instance, `figure` requires a `figureImage` and a `figureCaption`.

 Very good.
 Now we need to define what `carouselTitle`does.